October 28, 2019

 Chris is a Financial Services Consultant who works with financial institutions and enterprises of varying sizes to help them identify and implement their payment strategies.
 He comes to Levvel with 9+ years of experience in banking having held various roles in Treasury Management Sales and Product Management, as well as Direct-to-Consumer Digital Transformation.

-Kathleen McDowell is the Senior Director of Financial Services at Levvel.
+Kathleen McDowell is the Managing Director of Financial Services at Levvel.
 She is a thought leader with over 30 year's experience in global financial services and payments - specializing in business, marketing, operations and technology strategy in the US, UK and Asia.
 Kathleen has FinServ and Payments Consulting experience including strategy development for banks, non financial institutions, alternative providers and associations/networks in areas such as digital transformation, operational excellence, market entry, new product development, end to end card business launches and has worked with clients both strategically and tactically concept through to implementation.

 Jamie Kim is a Research Content Specialist for Levvel Research based in New York City.
 She develops and writes research-based content, including data-driven reports, whitepapers, and case studies, as well as market insights within various digital transformation spaces.
 Jamie’s research focus is on business automation processes, including Procure-to-Pay, as well as DevOps, design practices, and cloud platforms.
 In addition to her research skills and content creation, Jamie has expertise in design and front-end development.
 She came to Levvel with a research and technical writing background at an IT consulting company focused on upcoming AI and machine learning technologies, as well as academic book editorial experience at Oxford University Press working on its music list.